 This strategic site lies at the heart of both Tweed Heads and Coolangatta, and presents an excellent opportunity to interlink the two urban areas in a more seamless way.
-It is envisaged that, in the longer term, the existing school and old fire station site will be the focal point of the business core of Tweed Heads, with new lively pedestrian laneways, a light rail stop and a new public open space with existing established fig trees.
+It is envisaged that, in the longer term, the existing school and old fire station site will be the focal point of the business core of Tweed Heads, with new lively pedestrian laneways and a new public open space with existing established fig trees.

 a) Due to the strategic positioning of these sites, improved opportunities for movement around and through the site will be important to a successfully functioning cite centre.
-A number of new shared pedestrian and service lanes are to be provided (as indicated in Figure 8-4), and the existing laneways are provide streetscape improvements to enhance pedestrian amenity. b) The public transport interchange could be incorporated to the east of the old fire station site on the Council's operational land that provides for rapid transit route, pedestrian and cyclist connections at grade.
+A number of new shared pedestrian and service lanes are to be provided (as indicated in Figure 8-4), and the existing laneways are provide streetscape improvements to enhance pedestrian amenity.